NGimbal/airtable-rest/README.md

 Minimal Rest API built with Flask and airtable-python-wrapper for deployment on Heroku.

-To authenticate add config variable 'AIR_KEY' = <your airtable api key> thru your Heroku dashboard.
+To authenticate add config variable 'AIR_KEY' = 'your airtable api key' thru your Heroku dashboard.

 To deploy, first create Heroku project then add a configuration variable named AIR_KEY, with the value being your Airtable API key.
 Next clone the repository, navigate to it and run: